 Preparing for construction start.

-One fact that I want to stress that has totally amazed me is the work ethic and attitude of the crew that Kevin has working for him.
+One fact that I want to stress that has totally amazed me is the work ethic and attitude of the crew that Kevin has on my build.
 These guys work pretty hard, never complain, long hours and sometimes seven days in a row.
-They work a specific day rate, not per hour, in the range of $50-60 per day, and that’s Belize dollars, that is about $25-30 a day U.S. There’s no “overtime, time and a half on that weekend, just straight pay.
+They work a specific day rate, not per hour, in the range of $50-60 per day, and that’s Belize dollars, that is about $25-30 a day in the U.S. There’s no “overtime, time and a half on that weekend, just straight pay.
+And they are happy with the work.

 Construction shed on our lot !
 Oh boy!
 Lets get building 🙂

-Saturday morning, one of Kevin’s guys unloads the entire flatbed by himself.
+Saturday morning, one of the guys unloads the entire flatbed by himself.

 I will also reward them with cold Cokes during the day, and cold Belikin’s at the end of the day 🙂